Learning Outcomes

 The main categories of specified investments include:

-- Units in collective investment schemes (e.g., unit trusts, OEICs)
+- units in collective investment schemes (including unit trusts and OEICs)

 Regulated Activities

-A "regulated activity" is an activity of a specified kind, carried on by way of business, that relates to a specified investment.
-The RAO lists the main regulated activities.
+A "regulated activity" is an activity of a specified kind, carried on by way of business, that relates to a specified investment or certain other matters (such as administering a benchmark).
+The RAO lists the principal activities and their scope.
+In practice, whether the person is acting “by way of business” is a factual question; practitioners advising clients in a legal practice will usually meet this test.

 Key Term: regulated activity

-An activity listed in the RAO that, when carried out by way of business and involving a specified investment, requires FCA authorisation unless an exemption or exclusion applies.
+An activity listed in the RAO that, when carried out by way of business and involving a specified investment, requires FCA authorisation unless an exclusion or exemption applies.

 Common regulated activities include: